EstiNet/EstiConsole/README.md

 ##2xx

-Errors that are associated with variables sent to ClioteSky.
+Errors associated with files and file transfers.

 ###200

-Sent back to client if the category is not recognized.
+Sent back to client if the directory cannot be found.

 ###201

-Sent back to client if the Cliote Name is not recognized.
+Sent back to client if the file cannot be found.

 ###202